 While nose bandages are helpful, they are not a fix for everything.
 Be careful:

-- If breathing becomes hard, or you have trouble breathing through the nose after applying a bandage → remove or loosen, seek help.
+- If breathing becomes hard after applying a bandage, loosen or remove it and seek help.

-- If infection signs appear (fever, redness swelling worsening, pus) → see a doctor.
+- If infection signs appear (fever, worsening swelling, pus), see a doctor.

 FAQ

-A: Possibly, but only if the snoring is partly due to nasal congestion.
+Possibly, but only if the snoring is partly due to nasal congestion.
 Products like nasal strips (not heavy wound bandages) are more relevant here.
-The Australian study by Wheatley JR et al. showed some benefit for people with night-time nasal congestion.
+An Australian study by Wheatley JR et al. showed some benefit for people with night-time nasal congestion.
 (PMC)

-A: If it’s secure and designed for it, yes.
-But heavy sweat or moisture may loosen adhesive; sleeping positions might press on bandage—choose a design that accounts for that (e.g. sling or guard).
+If it’s secure and designed for it, yes.
+But heavy sweat or moisture may loosen adhesive, and some sleeping positions can press on the bandage—choose a design that accounts for movement and pressure (for example, a sling or guard).